loichyan/tmux-toggle-popup/README.md

 - Bash >= **3.2.57**

 > [!NOTE]
+>
-> This plugin is tested on macOS's built-in Bash through GitHub Actions.
-That
+> This plugin has been tested on macOS's built-in Bash through GitHub Actions.
-> said, if you are experiencing issues on macOS, please try upgrading your Bash
+> However, if you are experiencing issues on macOS, please try upgrading your
-> to a newer version or open an issue.
+> Bash to a newer version or open an issue.

 ### With [tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)